 The biggest historical parade in Kyoto, the Jidai Matsuri translates as the “Festival of the Ages” and commemorates the founding of the Kyoto as the Imperial Capital in 794.
 There will be over 2,000 people forming a procession—all dressed in costumes from the ages departing from the Imperial Palace up to Heian Jingu Shrine.
 One of the highlights is the presence of geisha dressed in the incredibly elegant junhitoe kimono.

 This festival is held in a small residential area with a community procession of burning torches to commemorate the day in 970 when the Yuki Myojin was moved from central Kyoto to Kurama.
 The matsuri starts at about 6pm in the evening, when big kagaribi bonfires are lit along the village streets.

 Held at a major shrine with over 140 years of history, this festival features a procession of the gods on both days from 1pm to 4pm.
 Many will be on horseback and all will be in traditional clothing.
 On the second day you can enjoy entertainment around the Jinmu-sama Square.

 Kanazawa Marathon – Ishikawa

-Even if you’re not running, marathon day is a great time to visit Kanazawa – you can cheer on the runners and see the city at it’s busy best.
-There will be 12,000 participants starting from Hirosaki-dori and plenty of costumes to see!
+Even if you’re not running, marathon day is a great time to visit Kanazawa—you can cheer on the runners and see the city at its busy best.
+There will be 12,000 participants starting from Hirosaki Street and plenty of costumes to see!